snuggery/lit-packages/packages/build-lit/README.md

 #### Build Options

-You can configure certain `esbuild` options, like for the `browser` builder.
+You can configure certain `esbuild` options, like for the `application` builder.

 #### Files to Test